 While packing a heavy set of bed sheets in your suitcase might seem a bit extreme, some travelers do bring their own linens with them when they travel.
 There are several reasons why you might want to do the same or bring a travel blanket.

 Allergies / Skin Sensitivity

 Travelers with allergies to bleach, perfumes or soaps sometimes cannot use hotel sheets or cruise ship bed linens because the sheets and pillowcases are washed in strong detergent that induces contact dermatitis.
-It is far easier to bring bed linens from home, washed in the laundry detergent of your choice, than to endure a skin rash.
+It is far easier to bring bed linens or a travel blanket from home, washed in the laundry detergent of your choice, than to endure a skin rash.

 Cottage / Houseboat / RV Rental